steeveroucaute10-epping/pingDiagnostic/README.md

 ## Exporting Logs

-Simply attach **both log files and visualization images** to your email to Eero support.
+Simply attach **both ping and speed test log files and visualization images** to your email to Eero support.
 The log files are plain text and can be opened in any text editor or email client.
-The visualization PNG files provide a quick visual summary of network issues.
+The visualization PNG files provide a quick visual summary of connectivity stability and throughput over time.

 **Pro Tip**: When running on multiple computers, the computer name in each log helps identify which device had issues.